Creating a Monthly timeline Gantt chart with Milestones in Excel or PowerPoint

 Milestone (u) series – set the Shape Fill to No Fill so the segment is invisible; add a Data Label of the Series Name only; change the font to Wingdings to change the lower case u to a diamond shape; set the font size as large as desired

-I've taken the idea in this article and created a new video and sample file available below.
+I've taken the idea in this article and created video tutorials and sample files for monthly and daily Gantt charts available below.
 It allows you to use either a list of dates or a list of task linkages and durations to create a Gantt chart.
 It teaches you the specific functions, formulas, and techniques to build your own flexible Gantt chart that is easy to update.
 It also gives you the flexibility to change the start date of the chart and the timeline automatically adjusts.
 Check it out below.